xaix1999/bitburner/README.md

 Scripts have been updated to run on all bit nodes (maybe).
 Your mileage may vary.
 Stocks & Hacknets seem to not be as profitable as I hoped.

-V1.4.0 compatible
+V1.5.0 compatible

 8pW.js - 6.55 GB - Worker script for most of the computation needed to run 8plus.
-Has an odd behavior of not costing any ram while 8plus is running.
-Threaded performance increase.

 8plus.js - 4.75 GB - It's Back!
 Started as a 1/1/1 hack/grow/weaken batch script, and was reduced to "multithreading" batches in order to stay under the 75k thread issue of my client locking up.
 "Improvement" over less8.
 Less8.js is a type of stepping stone until you are able to have 1024+ GB servers available to you, which is a requirement for 8plus.js to function correctly, lower than 1024 GB of ram will have reduced performance.